 - Assume watermarking of GPT content is already happening.
 (It may not be, but the conservative approach is to assume it is.)

-Now that we’ve walked through what is known about AI content and SEO, let’s move to the land of crystal balls.
+Now that we’ve walked through what is known about AI content for SEO, let’s move to the land of crystal balls.
 It’s fun in there, and, whether these predictions are right or wrong, they provide valuable insight for marketers.

 SEO and AI content creation: what the experts are saying